This restaurant-style salsa comes together in minutes with the help of a blender to create a fresh, bright homemade salsa that is simply the best!

 - Once blended, give the salsa a taste test.
 You may need to add a bit more salt depending on the flavor and ripeness of your tomatoes.

-How to Control the Heat
+How to Adjust the Heat Level

 - Only use half of a seeded jalapeno for Mild Salsa.